kumiori/paper_JOSS/paper.md

 -------

-Certainly, considering the context of scientific computation for a numerical code that addresses stability problems in the domains of theoretical mechanics, mathematical analysis, and related fields, here is a concise statement of needs:

-"A robust scientific numerical code is required to analyze and predict the stability of dynamic systems, evolutionary models, and mathematical constructs.
-This code must offer advanced stability analysis tools for exploring bifurcations, chaos, and nonlinear dynamics.
+"A robust scientific numerical code is required to analyse and predict the stability of irreversibly evolving systems.
+Based on a simple global-energetic evolutionary models, and mathematical constructs, this code offers a flexible toolkit for advanced stability analysis for exploring bifurcations, assessing stability....

 Additionally, it should support the development of stable control systems, enable ecological modeling with a focus on resilience, and contribute to the stability considerations in quantum mechanics.

+Our code facilitates accurate simulations with versatile, efficient, and scalable solvers, in the effort to meet the diverse needs for stability analysis across scientific disciplines, facilitating interdisciplinary research and understanding of the behaviour of complex systems.
+The open-source nature of the software encourages collaboration, enabling researchers to build upon and extend the code for new scientific investigations.

-The code should facilitate precise simulations, aiding in the design of stable trajectories for space exploration.
-Overall, the code must be versatile, efficient, and scalable, meeting the diverse stability analysis needs across scientific disciplines."
+aiding in the design of stable trajectories for space exploration.
+Overall, the code must be